MANU-CHAUHAN/cat-image-logistic-single-node-classifier/README.md

 # cat-image-logistic-single-node-classifier
 A single node logistic image classifier that classifies cat vs not cat images in python using logistic regression.

-NOTE: Will modify main.py file to include user given image for prediction in next update The accuracy is not too high as regularization parameters are not concerned.
+NOTE: Will modify main.py file to include user given image for prediction in next update.
+The accuracy is not too high as regularization parameters are not considered in this version.
 It's just a simple program with single neural node that classifies images.

 ----------------------------------------------------------------------------------------------------------------------------------------